 This feature allows you to adjust the quality of your exported work.
-Think of it like this at 100% your getting the highest quality (usually at your documents resolution) and a larger files size.
-As you adjust the percentage down your getting a smaller file size but not as high of a resolution.
-If your uploading to the web you might not want that higher resolution because it will take longer for your pages to load, however if your printing you want the highest resolution possible for the best quality print.
+Think of it like this at 100% you’re getting the highest quality (usually at the resolution of your document) and a larger files size.
+As you adjust the percentage down you’re getting a smaller file size but not as high of a resolution.
+If you’re uploading to the web you might not want that higher resolution because it will take longer for your pages to load, however, if you’re printing you want the highest resolution possible for the best quality print.

-By default this is set to “Use Document Profile”, that said you can overwrite that if need be for the export.
-In my own use case I find that leaving it to what I set the document to at the beginning works best.
+By default, this is set to “Use Document Profile”, that said you can overwrite that if need be for the export.
+In my use case, I find that leaving it to what I set the document to at the beginning works best.
 Most of the time you will know what color space is best for your working environment before you start so changing it is unnecessary.

 - Use Document Profile

 - Apple RGB

 This option will allow you to decide if you want to rasterize any elements that the file format you’re exporting the document as may not support.

 - Unsupported Properties